Conservation biology of the Pyrenean desman

 MERLIN.
 Mainstreaming Ecological Restoration of freshwater-related ecosystems in a Landscape context: Innovation, upscaling and transformation

 The MERLIN project (Mainstreaming Ecological Restoration of freshwater-related ecosystems in a Landscape context: Innovation, upscaling and transformation) is an international river restoration project in which the UPV/EHU and the Provincial Council of Gipuzkoa are collaborating.
 This project seeks new widely applicable formulas to restore the functions of European river ecosystems, for example, to reduce flooding and store carbon dioxide, or to facilitate natural water flow and fish migration through nature-based solutions (NbS).
-In Gipuzkoa, 10 disused dams that fragment the connectivity of the Deba River are planned to be removed.
-At the European scale, MERLIN identifies landscapes with high potential for transformative restoration and analyzes the cost-benefit ratio of restoration scenarios.
+At the European scale, MERLIN identifies landscapes with high potential for transformative restoration and analyses the cost-benefit ratio of restoration scenarios.
 Overall, the MERLIN Academy and virtual marketplace will multiply innovations for the community of practice, investors and policy makers across Europe and beyond.
 MERLIN is focused on pursuing a sustainable, climate-neutral and resilient, inclusive and transformative path, incorporating restoration as a cornerstone of systemic change.
+In Gipuzkoa, 10 disused dams that fragment the connectivity of the Deba River are planned to be removed.
+During the first 18 months of the project, 4 dams have been removed.
+Dam removal effects on the structure and functioning of fluvial ecosystem are being investigated following a before-after design.
+In both periods, fish community, GHG emissions, or nutrient uptake are being sampled.

 GLoBE is an international network of freshwater ecologists, which main aim is to explore ecological patterns and processes in stream ecosystems at the global scale.
 Originally designed to specifically study one key stream ecosystem process, leaf litter breakdown (hence its name, which stands for 'Global Lotic Breakdown Experiments'), it has now expanded in order to consider a wide variety of ecological issues that are globally relevant.
 The network currently counts with collaborators from approximately 50 research teams from >30 countries across 6 continents.